How would you characterize your partnership with your external marketing team? Is it efficient, lean and focused? Start to worry if it isn't.

 Responsibilities: Know who is responsible for what.
 You are responsible for the goal, the target, and the budget detail.
 The external team is responsible for delivering a detailed plan for each project with clearly stated benchmarks.
 You need to know the plan inside out.

 Communication: There should be a point person that coordinates the team’s efforts, one that you talk with frequently.
 There might be different team members working on different digital technologies, for example, web, mobile and tablet architectures.
 The point person assures each is working toward your stated goal, targeting your markets and staying within the stated budget.
 The point person is the communication conduit with the responsibility to keep each team member on track.

 Adapting to change: Be adaptive and proactive.
-Keep your mind open to new ideas and once agreed upon, trust your marketing team and give them the space to run with the program.
+Keep your mind open to new ideas and once agreed upon, trust your marketing team and give them the space to run

 These five hacks are the foundation for an efficient, lean and focused working partnership with an external marketing team.
-Be proactive and evaluate their effectiveness at the end of each project, and be adaptive if change is indicated.
+Be proactive and evaluate their effectiveness at the end of each project, and be adaptive if the change is indicated.
 If you maintain streamlined processes with these hacks you can trust your external team to manage the details so you can keep your focus on the big picture.

 If your processes are not efficient, lean or focused it is time to worry.
 Talk with the team at React for more information.